pkardas/notes/books/code-complete.md

 Keep comments close to the code they describe.
 Describe the design approaches, limitations, usage assumptions and so on.
 Do not document implementation details in the interface.

+## Chapter 33: Personal Character

+The best programmers are the people who realise how small their brains are.
+The purpose of many good programming practices is to reduce the load on your grey cells:

+- decomposing - make a system simpler to understand
+- reviews, inspections and tests - our intellectual capacity is limited, so we augment it with someone's else
+- short routines reduce the load on our brains
+- writing programs in terms of the problem domain rather than in terms of low level implementation details reduces mental workload
+- conventions frees brain from the relatively mundane aspects of programming

+How to exercise curiosity and make a learning a priority?

+- If your workload consists entirely on short-term assignments that don't develop your skills, be dissatisfied.
+Half of what you need to know will be outdated in three years.
+You are not learning, you are turning into a dinosaur.
+If you can't learn at your job, find a new one.
+- Experiment if you don't understand something.
+Learn making mistakes, learning from the each time.
+Making a mistake is no sin.
+Failing to learn from mistake is.
+- Read about problem solving, don't reinvent the wheel.
+- Study the work of the great programmers, it is not about reading 500-long source code but for example about high-level design.
+- Read books, one book is more than most programmers read each year.
+- Affiliate with other professionals
+- Set up a professional development plan

+Mature programmers are honest, which means: you refuse to pretend you are an expert when you are not, you admit your mistakes, you provide realistic estimates, you understand your program.

+Writing readable code is part of being a team player.
+As a readability guideline, keep the person who has to modify your code in mind.
+Programming is communicating with another programmer first and communicating with the computer second.

+To stay valuable, you have to stay current.
+For young hungry programmers, this is an advantage.
+Older programmers sometimes feel they have already earned their stripes and resent having to improve themselves year after year.

+Good habits matter because most of what you do as a programmer you do without consciously thinking about it.